duyet/okie.one/INSTALL.md

 - npm or yarn
 - Git
 - Supabase account (for auth and storage)
-- API keys for supported AI models (OpenAI, Mistral, etc.)
+- API keys for supported AI models (OpenAI, Mistral, etc.) OR Ollama for local models

 ## Environment Setup